paralevel/secret-actions-for-shortcuts/README.md

 <br>

 > [!NOTE]
-> - These actions are part extracted, part reverse engineered, copies of built in actions in Shortcuts app, which are for various reasons not selectable in the user interface
+> - These actions are reverse engineered copies of built in Shortcuts actions that for various reasons aren't selectable in the app's user interface
 > - Probably nothing risky about them, but no guarantee
 > - Confirmed to work on iOS 26 and macOS Tahoe 26 only